scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 Replace the key in `api_key` with your own key, you can get your key in Edge Impulse Studio from the "Dashboard > Keys" page.
 Don't use quotes around the key in the configuration file.

-## Use the time based upload
+## Use the interval based upload

 When the `auto_generator` is set to `True` images will be uploaded according to the value in `auto_generator_every_seconds`

-## Use the confidence based upload
+## Use the confidence threshold based upload

 When the `auto_generator` is set to `False` images will be uploaded according to the value in `p_value`

 ## Preparation of dependencies

-Install needed dependencies
+Install the needed dependencies

 ```shell
 sudo apt install cmake